theodric/errata/TensorFlow and Bazel on Mac OS X 10.10 'Yosemite' on Mac Pro 1,1 and 2,1.md

 20180507

-Binary distributions of Bazel and TensorFlow assume CPU instructions that are not available in the old processors in the Mac Pro 1,1 and 2,1.
+macOS binary distributions of Bazel and TensorFlow assume CPU instructions that are not available in the old Core 2-era processors in the Mac Pro 1,1 and 2,1.
 To use TensorFlow natively in this environment, you're going to have to build it yourself.

 Step 0: Already have Homebrew on your system